supsa-ak/flask-ecommerce-site-by-sak/README.md

 # flask-ecommerce-site-by-sak
-Setup Project in Production Server (LocalHost) Steps Just follow this step No need to Worry
+Setup Project in Production Server (LocalHost) Steps

+Just follow this steps No need to Worry

 Requirements-> Python 3.8 Interpreter